Advanced Quantum Mechanics

 This course is also an excellent base for further studies in physics on advanced level.

-The teaching will be done remotely.
-A demonstration will be performed remotely.
-The course is examined by written hand in exercises and written and oral remote exams.
+The lecture in the course will be given remotely and problem solving sessions on campus.
+A demonstration will be performed on campus.
+The course is examined by written hand in exercises and written exam on campus.

 The course is using the Athena learning platform.